-You'll need to have or be expecting at least a 2:2 or better in order to apply, and if you're still studying you should be in the last six months of your time at university.
+You'll need to have or be expecting at least a 2:2 to apply, and if you're still studying you should be in the last six months of your time at university.
 Foreign languages, the ability to work independently, great interpersonal skills, and an interest in other cultures will all benefit your application.

 The starting salary for an intelligence officer is £33,800.
 An initial induction will assess your skills before you specialise, before potentially working overseas and later moving into management and leadership.

 If you're interested and knowledgeable about data, there is also a two-year operational data analyst training programme.
 Other MI6 jobs that graduates can consider are: